Skip to main content

 In general, this is how we import hooks in React.
 If we wanted to import the useEffect and useMemo hooks as well (which you don't need to worry about), you would do the following.

-import React, { useState, useEffect, useMemo } from 'react'.
+import { useState, useEffect, useMemo } from "react";

 Using Hooks

-Let's take a step back and figure out how we want to go about accomplishing our task of creating a counter.
-We would need to have a count variable to figure out how many times that our button has been clicked, and we'd also need a function to increase the number of times that our button has been clocked.
-This function would need to occur whenever the button is clicked.
+Let's figure out how to turn our currently nonfunctional button into a counter.
+If you played around with the default Vite template, you might've noticed that a counter button was already created for us, but we'll learn how to build this functionality from scratch!
+We would need to have a count variable to figure out how many times that our button has been clicked, and we'd also need a function to increase the number of times that our button has been clicked.
+We want this function to be called whenever the button is clicked.

 Let's add these into our code like so.